 Reducing the Risk works in partnership with Oxfordshire County Council and City Council to bring you information relevant to the Oxfordshire area.

 Oxfordshire County Council has shared guidance on how to respond to concerns around domestic abuse at this time, whether that is as an individual experiencing domestic abuse, a family member or friend, a neighbour, or someone concerned about hurting another person.
-They have also produced advice on safety planning for professionals and victims of domestic abuse.
+They have produced advice on safety planning for professionals and victims of domestic abuse.

 OCC produces partner updates which include useful guidance, information on how you can help support those experiencing DA, and up to date news about local services.

 - Oxfordshire Domestic Abuse Partner Update – April 2020

 - Oxfordshire Domestic Abuse Partner Update – March 2020